huginn/huginn/doc/manual/installation.md

 **Note:** Ensure you have no leading spaces before `web:` or `jobs:` in your `Procfile` file.

+If you use a directory other than `/home/huginn/huginn/` for the app, change the location of the `runit` logfile in `lib/tasks/production.rake`, for example:
+    run('foreman export runit -a huginn -l /opt/huginn/log /etc/service')

 Export the init scripts:

     sudo bundle exec rake production:export